 By David Assmann

 Heartfelt thanks to all the counters who participated this year, including those who made this their first Christmas Bird Count.
-Many thanks as well to Siobhan Ruck as co-compiler for the count, and to Trista Bernasconi, who joined the compiling team and spent many hours helping collect and compile data.
+Many thanks as well to Siobhan Ruck as co-compiler for the count, and to Trista Bernasconi, who spent many hours helping collect and compile data.

-Many thanks to Cole Burchiel and San Francisco Baykeeper, who provided a boat for the first time in a decade for the count, and to Mark Caplin, who volunteered to be the skipper of the boat that day.
+Many thanks to San Francisco Baykeeper, who provided the boat for this year’s count, and to Fabio Ciulla, who volunteered to be the skipper of the boat that day.